The Tokyo International Forum, which is located in Tokyo’s central Marunouchi district,

 dropping by to have a look.

-In today’s world, problems are getting more complicated.
-Veterinarians need to collaborate closely with doctors, environmental specialists, and other professionals to create a better future.
-At the global level, the World Veterinary Association (WVA) and the World Medical Association (WMA) have formed a partnership.
-Under my leadership, similar agreements have been established in Asia between the Federation of Asian Veterinary Associations (FAVA) and the Confederation of Medical Associations in Asia and Oceania (CMAAO).
-In Japan, the Japan Veterinary Medical Association has partnered with the Japan Medical Association, as well as local veterinary and medical associations at the prefectural and city levels.
-We are proud to say that no other country has built such a strong network of collaborations.
+Under the leadership of Dr Kurauchi, similar agreements have been established in Asia between the Federation of Asian Veterinary Associations (FAVA) and the Confederation of Medical Associations in Asia and Oceania (CMAAO).
+In Japan, the Japan Veterinary Medical Association has partnered with the Japan Medical Association, as well as with local veterinary and medical associations at the prefectural and city levels.

 Dr. Kurauchi, President of the Japan Veterinary Medical Association, has been serving as the WVA’s President-Elect since April 2024 and will assume the role of WVA President in April 2026.